OpenAPITools/openapi-generator/README.md

 ```

 Note!
 The templates are included in the library generated.
 If you want to modify the templates, you'll need to either repackage the library OR specify a path to your scripts

+## Workflow integration

+You can use the [swagger-codegen-maven-plugin](modules/swagger-codegen-maven-plugin/README.md) for integrating with your workflow, and generating any codegen target.

 ## Online generators